Talk the athlete's language if you wish to communicate effectively

 Before communicating with an athlete, coaches should consider:

-Effective communication contains six elements:
+An effective communication contains six elements:

 When coaches provide information to the athlete, which will allow them to take actions to effect change, it is important that they provide the information in a positive manner.
 Look for something positive to say first and then provide the information that will allow the athlete to effect a change of behaviour or action.